Mithun Chakraborty: Return to prominence (2007–present)

-In 2015, he made his Telugu and Tamil cinema debut with Gopala Gopala and Yagavarayinum Naa Kaakka respectively.
-While Gopala Gopala did well at the box office, the latter proved to be unsuccessful.
+In 2015, Chakraborty made his Telugu and Tamil cinema debut with Gopala Gopala and Yagavarayinum Naa Kaakka respectively.
+While Gopala Gopala did well at the box office, the latter was unsuccessful.
 That same year, he appeared in Vibhu Puri's critically acclaimed historical drama Hawaizaada alongside Ayushmann Khurrana and Pallavi Sharda.
-He made his Kannada film debut with the successful action thriller The Villain in 2018.
+He made his Kannada film debut with the successful action thriller, The Villain, in 2018.

 In 2019, Chakraborty played an important role in Vivek Agnihotri's political thriller The Tashkent Files.
-It received negative reviews from critics, but the audience reception was positive and as a result, it ran in cinemas for more than 100 days, eventually emerging as a sleeper hit at the box office.
+It received negative reviews from critics, but the audience reception was positive.
+As a result, it ran in cinemas for more than 100 days, eventually emerging as a sleeper hit at the box office.
 After a year's gap, Chakraborty appeared in Ram Gopal Varma's horror thriller 12 'O' Clock.
 In 2022, he starred in two notable box office successes, one in Hindi and one in Bengali.
 The first one was Agnihotri's The Kashmir Files based on the Exodus of Kashmiri Hindus.
 Despite receiving polarising response from reviewers, it grossed ₹3.40 billion worldwide and was declared a major blockbuster by the end of its run.
 He received another nomination in the Filmfare Award for Best Supporting Actor category for his performance of a retired IAS officer in The Kashmir Files.
-The next was Avijit Sen's family drama Projapoti alongside Dev.
-This, too, emerged as a blockbuster at the box office.
+Chakraborty later starred in Avijit Sen's family drama Projapoti alongside Dev.
+The film became a blockbuster at the box office.
 He made his digital debut in 2022 with Prime Video's web show Bestseller.
 In 2023, he played the title role in Suman Ghosh's Bengali film Kabuliwala.
 In 2024, he played the title role in Shastri another release in 2024 was successful film Bengali film Shontaan.
-In 2025 his film Riwaj directly released in zee5.
+In 2025 his film Riwaj directly released on Zee5.
 He will be next seen in The Bengal Files.
+His collaboration again with Dev in Projapati 2 (2025) Projapati 2 was successful.